nilshoffmann/maltcms/src/site/markdown/index.md

 * clustering of chromatograms based on alignments

 ## ChromA4D
-* peak finder for comcodehensive GCxGC-MS and other multicolumn chromatography-MS
+* peak finder for comprehensive GCxGC-MS and other multicolumn chromatography-MS
 * peak area integration based on 2D-TIC
 * multiple alignment and peak matching based on mass spectral similarities

 ## Analytical Pyrolysis
-* peak finder for comcodehensive GCxGC-MS and other multicolumn chromatography-MS
+* peak finder for comprehensive GCxGC-MS and other multicolumn chromatography-MS
 * peak area integration based on 2D-TIC
 * multiple alignment and peak matching based on mass spectral similarities